Simple divorce is the informal term for absolute divorce, the legal termination of a marriage. Despite its name, a simple divorce isn’t always simple.

 It is imperative to seek legal advice from a divorce lawyer and ask questions before you file for divorce.
 Filing for divorce can lead to the loss of untold property and support.
 In some cases, an unexpected filing may also cause your spouse to file counterclaims for equitable distribution and alimony just to preserve them when a settlement could have been easily reached beforehand.

-Seeking a Simple Divorce in Raleigh?
+Consult With a Simple Divorce Attorney in Raleigh?

 If you have questions about simple divorce, our attorneys are here to help.
 Call (919) 301-8843 or complete the form below to learn more and schedule your no-obligation consultation.